The Hyperice HyperVolt (including the HyperVolt 2, the Pro and the Go) is one of the first and most well-known percussive massage devices.

-It sells for even more than the HyperVolt though, and while it's a very good device it still shares some of the drawbacks of the HyperVolt: high price, limited range of massage heads and limited speed settings.
+It sells for even more than the HyperVolt though, and while it's a very good massager, it still shares some of the drawbacks of the HyperVolt devices: high price ($299-599), limited range of massage heads (up to 4) and limited speed settings (5 in total).

 The Opove and ExoGun are both popular low-price alternatives.
-The Opove is a very similar looking device to the HyperVolt, with the same basic features, including 3 speeds, but only 30lb of stall force and only 4 massage heads.
-The Opove costs $199.
+The Opove is a very similar looking device to the HyperVolt, with the same basic features, including 3 speeds, a comparable 30lb of stall force and 4 massage heads.
+The Opove costs less than the HyperVolt at $199.

-The ExoGun has a few advantages over the HyperVolt.
-It has basically the same features, but 6 speed settings instead of 3 and costs only $199 - $100 less than the basic HyperVolt even when it's on sale at $299.
+The ExoGun has some advantages over the HyperVolt.
+It has the same basic features again, but 6 speed settings instead of 3 and costs $199 - $100 less than the basic HyperVolt.

 Finally, there's the AlphaGun X. The AlphaGun is similar to the HyperVolt in design, and both have a powerful brushless motor, quiet-glide technology, strong outer casing and a carrying case.
-The basic features are the same.
+Most of the basic features are the same.

-But in addition to that, the AlphaGun X has 30 speed settings instead of 3, up to 5 hours battery life (instead of 3), 8 massage heads (instead of 5) and is cheaper than any of the alternatives discussed so far - its $179.
+But in addition to that, the AlphaGun X has 30 speed settings instead of 3, up to 5 hours battery life (instead of 3), 8 massage heads (instead of 5) and is cheaper than any of the alternatives discussed so far - its currently on sale for $149.

-The AlphaGun X has the same stall force (50lb) and a slightly higher RPM of 3,500, so overall the power level is very similar.
+The AlphaGun X has a higher stall force (50lb) and a slightly higher RPM of 3,500, so overall the power level is very similar.

 Compare the HyperVolt and AlphaGun and others here.